Online membership sign up¶

 The Amounts tab¶

 The amounts tab allows you to set various financial options, including the payment processor that is used on the page.
 Note that you can select more than one payment processor which will give people who are signing up a choice.
-For more information on setting up payment processors, and things to consider when choosing a payment processor see the chapter Payment processors.

 Note that the amounts tab is not the place where membership fees are configured - they are configured on the Memberships tab.
 If you want to use this page for collecting membership amounts and do not want to solicit extra contributions, leave the Contribution Amounts section enabled checkbox unticked.
 If you do want to solicit contributions on top of membership fees, then tick the box and either add some suggested contribution options or configure a contribution price set.